gtuzi/intro_2_rl/bandits/README.md

 |---------------------------------------------------------------------|---------------------------------------------------------------------|
 | <img src="images/rewards_experiment_2.png" alt="Grid" width="450"/> | <img src="images/regrets_experiment_2.png" alt="Grid" width="450"/> |

 Value function is implemented in `nonassociative_value_functions.py/QCoefficientMovingAverage`, while the incremental averaging method is implemented in `tools/moving_averages.py/ExponentialMovingAverage`, which uses a fixed coefficient in this experiment.

+Here we notice that purely greedy and slightly greedy perform almost equally, and all perform better than the more agressive exploratory strategy
+$\varepsilon = 0.3$

 ### Non-Stationary Tasks
 We often encounter reinforcement learning problems that are effectively